xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Schedule Dataframe

-The primary dataframe output is the complete schedule showing which providers are assigned to each session:
+The schedule dataframe is the complete schedule showing which providers are assigned to each session:

 |      date     | day_of_week |  session  |      providers      | count |
 |---------------|-------------|-----------|---------------------|-------|